bustanil/easyaccounting/README.md

 easyaccounting
 ==============

-Accounting is easy they say.
+Accounting is easy they said.